 Interstitial Lung Disease (ILD)/Pneumonitis.
 Withhold MEKINIST in patients presenting with new or progressive pulmonary symptoms and findings including cough, dyspnea, hypoxia, pleural effusion, or infiltrates, pending clinical investigations.
 Permanently discontinue MEKINIST for patients diagnosed with treatment-related ILD or pneumonitis.

 Serious Febrile Reactions.
 Serious febrile reactions or fever of any severity complicated by hypotension, rigors or chills, dehydration, or renal failure can occur with TAFINLAR and MEKINIST.
 The incidence and severity of pyrexia increase when TAFINLAR is administered with MEKINIST.
-Withhold TAFINLAR for temperature of ≥101.3ºF or fever complicated by hypotension, rigors or chills, dehydration, or renal failure, and evaluate for signs and symptoms of infection.
-Withhold MEKINIST for a temperature of ˃104ºF or fever complicated by hypotension, rigors or chills, dehydration, or renal failure, and evaluate for signs and symptoms of infection.
-Monitor serum creatinine and other evidence of renal function during and following severe pyrexia.
-Upon resolution, resume at same or lower dose.
+Withhold TAFINLAR and MEKINIST for temperature of ≥100.4ºF.
+In case of recurrence, therapy can also be interrupted at the first symptom of pyrexia.
+Fever may be complicated by hypotension, rigors or chills, dehydration, or renal failure, and evaluate for signs and symptoms of infection.
+Evaluate for signs and symptoms of infection and monitor serum creatinine and other evidence of renal function during and following severe pyrexia.
+Upon 24 hours after resolution, if appropriate, resume both TAFINLAR and MEKINIST at the same or a lower dose.
 Administer antipyretics as secondary prophylaxis when resuming TAFINLAR and/or MEKINIST if the patient had a prior episode of severe febrile reaction or fever associated with complications.
 Administer corticosteroids (eg, prednisone 10 mg daily) for at least 5 days for second or subsequent pyrexia if temperature does not return to baseline within 3 days of onset of pyrexia, or for pyrexia associated with complications such as hypotension, severe rigors or chills, dehydration, or renal failure, and there is no evidence of active infection.

 Serious Skin Toxicities.
 Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS) and drug reaction with eosinophilia and systemic symptoms (DRESS), which can be life-threatening or fatal, have been reported during treatment with the combination.
 Monitor for new or worsening serious skin reactions.
 Permanently discontinue the combination for SCARs.
 For other skin toxicities, withhold TAFINLAR and/or MEKINIST for intolerable or severe skin toxicity.
 Resume TAFINLAR and/or MEKINIST at a lower dose in patients with improvement or recovery from skin toxicity within 3 weeks.
 Permanently discontinue TAFINLAR and/or MEKINIST if skin toxicity has not improved within 3 weeks.